Heron-Repositories/Heron/Heron/docs/source/documentation/writing_new_nodes.rst

 The worker function fo the Transform and Sink Nodes get passed two or three arguments (i.e. the developer can implement it with either two or three arguments).
 The two arguments that get always passed are the parameters (as they are currently displayed on the Node's GUI) and that new data that are responsible for calling the worker function in the first place.
-The third (optional to implement) argument is a function that allows saving in the Relic system anything the developer wants (see :doc:`the_relic_system` for a description of the use of this argument).
+The third (optional to implement) argument is a function that allows saving in the Save State System anything the developer wants (see :doc:`save_node_state` for a description of the use of this argument).

 The parameters is a list of the current parameter values.